 In 2013, one of my most popular blog posts, The Terrible Tragedy of the Healthy Eater, was picked up for publication in the prestigious Best Food Writing compilation series and is now in print alongside the words of folks like Micheal Pollan and Gabrielle Hamilton.
 It was one of the more surreally proud moments of my life.

 Periodically I talk to groups about growing, cooking, and DIY shenanigans.
 I’ve botanically edu-tained groups from small garden clubs to large audiences at the Northwest Flower and Garden Show.
 If you are interested in booking me to talk to your group, please get in touch.

 If you like what you read here, you might want to subscribe.
-New posts go out several times a week, and I send periodic special announcements, recipes and tips to my subscribers.
+New posts go out several times a week, and I send a weekly newsletter, periodic special announcements, recipes and tips to my subscribers.

 If you questions, they might be answered in the FAQ.